 Dissertation vs. Thesis: Consider project scope and length

 The project scope and length are usually the most significant differences between a dissertation and a thesis.
-A dissertation is a more extended project with hundreds of pages long, while a thesis is much shorter than a dissertation.
+An average dissertation length is 100-200 pages, so it is a more extended project, while a thesis is much shorter than a dissertation.
 A dissertation usually contains more studies on a specific topic.

 A dissertation can be referenced by other researchers in that area of specialization.
 A thesis is a much more focused project on a particular subject, and it is not usually comprehensive.
 A thesis is more like a stepping stone for students going into a specific area of study.